 Level: intermediate

-Reverse hyperextensions are an amazing accessory exercise that develop your lower back, glutes, and hamstrings all at once!
+Reverse hyperextensions are an amazing leg curl alternative if want to develop your lower back, glutes, and hamstrings all at once.
 This bent leg version keeps your hamstrings contracted and, therefore, places a primary focus on them throughout the movement.
 Plus, all you need is a ledge to lie on and you can do them anywhere, anytime.
+Below are five simple steps you should follow to perform the reverse hyperextensions exercise.

 - Lie on a flat surface, face down.
 You should have the edge of the surface in the line with the crease of your hips, when bent.